acsanchezr/mini-journal/README.md

 ## 🚧 In progress

-✨ Option to delete entries.
+- Feature to delete individual entries
+- Display all entries from sqlite database
+- Add scroll bar